The Earth Mother Concept In Te Ao Māori – Aotea Store

 The Earth Mother Concept In Te Ao Māori

-Traditionally Māori see Papatūānuku, the Earth Mother, as the source of all life.
-She is a parthenogenic mother; her offspring are produced without fertilisation.
-Her first son was Tāne, and from her all life came.
-This idea is shadowed in the Greek mythology of Gaia, the ancestral mother of all life.
-In both cases, the parthenogenic mother is both a person and the earth itself.
+In traditional Māori understanding, Papatūānuku, the Earth Mother, is the source of all life.
+She is a parthenogenic mother — her offspring are born without fertilisation.
+Her first son was Tāne, and from her all living things emerged.

 Conclusion